Imperial (automobile): Fourth generation (1969–1973)

-1969 (Series EY-L,M)
+1969 (Series EY-L, M)

 In keeping with the times, the look was sleeker, with a reduced, more subtle level of trim.
 For the first time, the lights were hidden behind doors, giving a fashionable at the time full-width grille look using "loop" bumpers.
 Only this year the Imperial featured sequential turn signals.
-1969 was the final model year for pillared sedans, and it was also the first year for the Imperial LeBaron coupe.
+The 1969 model year was the last for pillared sedans, and it was also the first year for the Imperial LeBaron coupe.
 At 229.7 in, the Imperial once again became the longest non-limousine car made in America, and would remain so through 1973 when it would set the post-WW II record for non-limousine car length.
 A total of 22,083 were produced, making it Imperial's third-best ever year.
-Ambruster-Stageway of Fort Smith Arkansas continued with limousine conversions using the 1969-71 sheetmetal.
+Ambruster-Stageway of Fort Smith Arkansas continued with limousine conversions using the 1969 through 1971 design.
 Twelve conversions were delivered over the three years, including one for then New York governor Nelson Rockefeller.

-1970 (Series FY-L,M)
+1970 (Series FY-L, M)

 The 1970 models differed only in minor ways.
 The grill pattern changed to a larger egg-crate design; the front cornering lamps were rectangular instead of the "shark gill" pattern of 1969 models.
 A wide chrome strip was added at the rocker panels, vinyl side trim was made optional, and (for this year only) the fender skirts were gone.
 It was the final year for the Crown series and this was the first year the LeBaron out sold the Crown.
 Imperial had only two models and styles of Imperial for 1970.
 A LeBaron hardtop sedan and coupe and the Crown hardtop coupe and sedan.
-11,816 of the 1970 Imperial's were produced.
+Production totaled 11,816 for the 1970 Imperial models.